marksweissma/donatello/README.md

   4. The `Measure` objects are responsbile for evaluating models on unseen data, via `Metric` *functors* through cross validaiton and hold out scoring.

 Questions, comments, feature requests please reach out!

+Author Note:
+This project was incepted as a way to learn about decorators (before starting I had never written one).
+While I've learned a lot through that process, some of the technical debt in this project is still an artifact of that motivation that lack of experience.